New EU regulation (eIDAS)

-If you are Swede living in Germany, you will be able to log in to the online services of a Swedish authority with your German e-identification starting this autumn.
+If you are Swede living in Europe, you will under certain circumstances be able to log in to the online services of a Swedish authority with your e-identification since the autumn 2018.

 As an example, open a service on the Swedish Pensions Agency website.
-Click Foreign eID and you will be redirected to a login page where your German e-identification is listed, provide that it has been registered in accordance with the new EU regulation.
+Click Foreign eID and you will be redirected to a login page where your foreign e-identification is listed, provided that it has been registered in accordance with the new EU regulation.
 Once you have verified your identity, you will be logged in to the Pensions Agency.